tc39/proposal-pipeline-operator/README.md

 and concerns about encouraging ecosystem bifurcation/forking.
 (For more information, see the [proposal history][].)

-Split mix might return as a proposal after Hack pipes, but it is much more likely that [`Function.pipe` would get standardized instead][helpers].
+Split mix might return as a proposal after Hack pipes.
+In the meantime, [`Function.pipe` might get standardized][helpers], which may obviate much of the need for an F#-pipe operator, while not closing off an F#-pipe operator either.